Raed Salah: Biography

 Salah was born in 1958 in Umm al-Fahm.
 His father was a police officer and his two brothers followed in his fathers footsteps.
 From 1977 to 1980, he studied Islamic law at Hebron University and soon he co-founded the Islamic Movement in Israel, reportedly an offshoot of the Muslim Brotherhood.

+He has eight children, and is gained respect as a poet.

 In 1989, the Movement decided to participate in elections for Palestinian localities in Israel.
 It won control of six city councils.
 Salah became mayor of his hometown Umm al-Fahm, winning 70% of the vote, a significant victory for the Movement.
 Salah won again in 1993 and 1997 before standing down in 2001 to focus on other issues.
 In particular, on the defense of al-Aqsa, which he felt was threatened by Israel.

 The Movement split in 1996 into a Northern and Southern branch as the Southern branch intended to field candidates to run for the Knesset, Israel's national parliament.
 The Northern branch, led by Salah, believed that would be tantamount to recognizing the legitimacy of the State of Israel.

 Since stepping down as mayor of Umm al-Fahm, Salah has become a popular preacher among Palestinians in Israel.
 He has been arrested numerous times; on suspicion of fundraising for Hamas and for his popular sermons that Israeli authorities claim often involve incitement of violence.
 The multiple arrests has only boosted his popularity among Palestinians.
 Professor Elie Rekhess, director of the Adenauer Program for Jewish-Arab Studies at Tel Aviv University in 2006 stated:

 Roee Nahmias, writing for the Israeli news site Ynet wrote in 2007:

-In an interview in 2011, Amal Jamal, professor of politics, Tel Aviv University described Salah as offering a "warm, spiritual, inclusive" version of Islam even secularists can symphathize with.
+In an interview in 2011, Amal Jamal, professor of politics, Tel Aviv University described Salah as offering a "warm, spiritual, inclusive" version of Islam even secularists can sympathize with.
 Jamal praised Salah for being "a charismatic leader who has proved he is willing to pay a price for his beliefs.
 His position contrasts strongly with that of Knesset members who enjoy parliamentary immunity.
-Other politicians don’t dare attack him because of his personal integrity and because they fear the backlash from the religious community."
+Other politicians don't dare attack him because of his personal integrity and because they fear the backlash from the religious community."

 Under Salah's leadership, the Northern Branch has strengthened Muslim ties to al-Aqsa.
 It has organized free bus trips, allowing tens of thousands of Muslims in Israel to pray at the mosque.
 In 2012, the Northern Branch founded the Murabitat and the Mourabitoun, organizations that organized activities for Muslims at al-Aqsa.
 The organizations gained notoriety for their hostile protests against Jews who visited al-Aqsa.
 In 2015, Israel banned the Murabitat and the Mourabitoun and a few months later the Northern Branch itself, claiming it incited violence.